tylerbutler/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

     The UI_Workflow message is posted when the user activates the :guilabel:`Workflow` UI in Office Online.
 The host should use this message to trigger any custom workflow UI.

-    To send this message, the :term:`WorkflowPostMessage` property in the :ref:`CheckFileInfo` response from the host must be set to ``true``.
+    To send this message, the :term:`Workflows` property in the :ref:`CheckFileInfo` response must have a *PostMessage* property set to ``true``.
 Otherwise Office Online will not send this message.

     ..  attribute:: Values
         :noindex:

         WorkflowType *(string)*
             The :term:`WorkflowType` associated with the message.
-This will match one of the values provided by the host in the :term:`WorkflowType` property in :ref:`CheckFileInfo`.
+This will match one of the *WorkflowName* values provided by the host in the :term:`Workflows` property in :ref:`CheckFileInfo`.

     ..  rubric:: Example Message: